DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/mesh.rst

    * - **Input layers**
      - ``SOURCE_DATA``
      - [vector: any] [list]
      - Vector layers to combine to generate the mesh layer

+       .. to refactor and match with IDW/TIN Interpolation algs

    * - **Vector layer**
      - GUI ONLY
      - [vector: any] [list]